HashirSaleem/mobile-dataset-EDA-and-prediction-modelling/README.md

 ## Introduction

-In this project, we use a dataset of mobile features to predict their prices.
+In this project, use a dataset of mobile features to predict their prices.
 The goal is to build a model that can accurately classify the price range of mobiles based on their features.
 We perform data cleaning, EDA, and apply multiple machine learning algorithms to achieve this goal.

 ## Dataset